Apply

 First-year and Transfer Admission

 Landscape Architecture is considered a restricted major for transfer admissions.
 Click here to review those unique transfer admission requirements.
-The undergraduate advisor can answer questions about the transfer process.
+Undergraduate advisors in the SPDC Student Services Office can answer questions about the transfer process.

 Be aware that admission to MSU as a first-year or transfer student declared in the Landscape Architecture major does not guarantee secondary admission to the program.
-Students must also complete on-campus admission requirements during their first year of enrollment.
+Students must also complete secondary admission requirements during their first year of enrollment on campus.
 View those secondary admission requirements below.

 Enrollment in the Landscape Architecture undergraduate major is limited.
 Current MSU students seeking admission to the upper division of the program must meet the criteria listed below to be eligible to apply: